Joseph-Sailor-Usher/CS451-Group-Project/README.md

-# Commerce Bank UMKC Project: DAP Program - Spring 2024
+# CCS451 Group Project: Commerce Bank

 ## 📈 Overview
-Welcome to our repository for the Commerce Bank UMKC Project, a part of the DAP Program for Spring 2024.
+Welcome to our repository for the Commerce Bank UMKC Project.
 Our ambitious goal is to develop a full-stack web application focusing on financial functionalities, user accessibility, and robust security.

 ## 👥 Team Members
+- Kevin Membreno
-- `[Your Name]`
+- Meghan Satterley
-- `[Team Member 2]`
-- `[Team Member 3]`
-- ... *(add more as needed)*
+- Joseph Sailor Usher

 ## 🌟 Project Description
 ### Objective
 - Develop a full-stack web application emphasizing budget tracking or payments with a robust user registration/login system.

 ### 🛠️ Tech Stack
-- **Web Application:** Preferably .Net C# or Java *(No CMS like WordPress)*.
+- **Web Application:** .Net C# and Bootstrap.
 - **Database:** SQL Server 2012 or above.
-- **Unit Testing:** At least 10% Code Coverage, xUnit recommended for .Net.
+- **Unit Testing:** At least 10% Code Coverage, xUnit

-## 💻 Front-End Requirements
-- Utilize at least one CSS Framework, such as Bootstrap.
-- Ensure the framework/library is integrated into the project.

 ## 🎨 User Experience
 - Design must be accessible to all users, regardless of technical knowledge.